don Giuseppe Nespeca

 It creates life, not diminishes it.

-Fasting was a sign of deep religiosity, so Jesus' disciples - who did not fast, indeed their lives had a festive character - were likened more or less to sinners.
+Fasting was a sign of deep religiosity, so Jesus' disciples - who did not fast, indeed their existence had a festive character - were likened more or less to sinners.

 In Semitic beliefs, fasting was in particular expressive of the devout man's embarrassment and affliction in the quivering expectation of the messianic times, which were delayed.